This post may contain affiliate links. Please read my disclosure and privacy policy.

 Enjoy your homemade chai latte right away for the best flavor.
 Since this recipe makes two servings, you can share it with someone or save the leftovers in an airtight container in the fridge.

-It can be enjoyed over ice the next day or reheated for a cozy drink again.
+It can be enjoyed over ice the next day, for a cold latte, or reheated for a cozy drink again.

 If you prefer cold drinks, try my iced chai latte recipe, which creates a concentrate that you can pour over cold milk and ice.
 It’s an easy make-ahead option!